collective/tutorial.todoapp/docs/chapter_4.rst

 Before we add front-end bling, we need some code that can handle these requests coming in.
 Let's create a simple view that will update the object in context to a new state.
-Go to GitHub and copy the code for ``WorkflowTransition`` class in ``browser/todo.py``.
+Go to GitHub and copy the code for ``WorkflowTransition`` class in ``todo.py``.
 This class represents a view that our AJAX code will call.
-You can also get the code with git, however note that now we are checking out code from master, as Chapter 4 is the last chapter and it's code is in the master branch.
+You can also get the code with git, however note that now we are checking out code from master, as Chapter 4 is the last chapter and its code is in the master branch.

 .. code-block:: bash

    $ git checkout master src/tutorial/todoapp/browser/todo.py

-Take a look at the ``WorkflowTransition`` class and the comments around the code.
+Take a look at the ``WorkflowTransition`` class and comments around the code.
 There are a couple of things to point out specific to this setup:

 .. code-block:: python

-    grok.context(Item)
+    grok.context(Container)

-Tells us that this view should be called in the context of a Dexterity item.
+Tells us that this view should be called in the context of a Dexterity Container item.
 So if you try to go to this view from the portal root or anywhere in the site that is not a Dexterity item, Plone will return a 404 - not found error.
+By default all Dexterity types that you create TTW are based on the Dexterity Container base class.

 .. code-block:: python